CodingGagan/markdown_test/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 #### Attach trust statement to IAM Role in payer account

 We now need to make sure the payer account role trusts the sub-account User/Role.
-Add the following trust statement to the Role in the payer account. (replace the `${kubecost-primary-subaccount-id}` variable with the account number of the sub-account running Kubecost primary):
+Add the following trust statement to the Role in the payer account. (replace the `${nOps-primary-subaccount-id}` variable with the account number of the sub-account running nOps primary):

 ```json
 {